This page lists and explains some of the terms you may find in the manual or on the TiePie engineering website.

 When sampling an input signal, the magnitude of the input signal is measured at fixed intervals.

-The signal coupling selection determines how the signal on the input is passed on.
+The signal coupling or input coupling selection determines how the signal on the input is passed on.

 A spectrum analyzer is an instrument that graphically displays signal magnitude against frequency.